spzwart/nemesis/README.md

 main.py:
 - `MIN_EVOL_MASS`: The minimum mass for a particle to be flagged for stellar evolution.
 - `galactic_frame()`: The phase-space coordinates centered about a Milky Way-like galaxy.
-- `typical_crosstime`: The typical crossing time of a parent system.
-Tendency is to keep diagnostic timestep below 10 crossing times of the smallest system.

 src/environment_functions.py:
 - `threshold`: If no second-nearest parent system is within `DIST_THRESHOLD` from iterated parent, it is 'isolated' and a possible ejector.
-- In `set_parent_radius`, there is a pre-factor influencing the parent system radius.
+- `set_parent_radius`, there is a pre-factor influencing the parent system radius.

 src/nemesis.py:
 - In `__init__`, `maximum_radius`: Maximum parent radius
 - In `__init__`, `minimum_radius`: Minimum parent radius
-- In `__init__`, `kick_ast_iter`: How many iterations occur between kicking isolated asteroids
 - In `_parent_worker()` time step parameter.
 - In `_split_subcodes()`, there is a coefficient influencing the parent radius to detect 'dettached' objects.
-- In `__drift_test_particles()`, there is a coefficient tuning distance for which isolated asteroids are captured by a parent.